gabrielalao/admin-dashboard/README.md

  ## Default User:

-update  user or add more user with phpMyAdmin on MySQL
+update default user or add more users with phpMyAdmin on MySQL

 -- Dumping data for table `users`